PaulNovack/Melanie-Martinez-Rag-Chat-Ollama/README.md

 *nomic-embed-text Embedding Model*

-Models can be configured in config.ini but they must be added with: docker exec ollama2 ollama pull llama3
+Models can be configured in config.ini but they must be added with: docker exec ollama2 ollama pull <Model Name>

 You must have pip and python 3 installed.